Malik705017/Malik705017/README.md

 - I love web development and devote myself to it for 2 years, learning how to use React to devlop CSR SPA and NextJS for SSG SPA (both with TypeScript).
 - I have ambitious for being a great full-stack developer.
 Therefore, I plan to learning web infrastructure and some backend stuff in the near future.
-- Recently, I have some interest on product management so I apply a PM job in a software CO.
+- Recently, I have some interest in product management so I apply a PM job in a software CO.

 ## Honor
 ### ACM Paper, "Spelland"